 Full survey example

-Below you will find a comparison of how a short survey would look in our default Flex theme vs. Modern theme.
-The latter includes the accessibility: y
+Below you will find a comparison of how a short survey would look in our default Flex theme vs. Spruce theme.
+The latter includes the accessibility: y tag.
+A variety of accessibility-supported question types have been included for demonstration purposes.

 Survey programmed with Flex theme